10cl/promptflowx/README.md

 **Prompt flow** is a suite of development tools designed to streamline the end-to-end development cycle of LLM-based AI applications, from ideation, prototyping, testing, evaluation to production deployment and monitoring.
 It makes prompt engineering much easier and enables you to build LLM apps with production quality.

-The letter **X** denotes its support for the **Context**.
-Each node will as the `Global scope` within the flow operates in JavaScript.
->JavaScript objects exhibit remarkable flexibility;  they can encompass various entities such as functions, arrays, dates, regular expressions, and more.
-This inherent flexibility empowers JavaScript objects to aptly represent data structures and logic, enabling dynamic creation and modification of their structures as necessitated.

 With prompt flow, you will be able to:

 - **Create and iteratively develop flow**